backdrop-contrib/fullcalendar/README.md

 FullCalendar
 =======

-Provides a Views display, style and row plugin for displaying nodes using Adam Shaw's [FullCalendar](http://arshaw.com/fullcalendar) jQuery plugin, which is bundled within the module.
+Provides a Views display, style and row plugin for displaying nodes in calendar form, using Adam Shaw's [FullCalendar](http://arshaw.com/fullcalendar) jQuery plugin, which is bundled within the module.

 Installation
 ------------